hanopt/hanopt.github.io/_posts/2025-07-25-how to prepare for your first bikepacking trip.md

 ---
 layout: post
-title: "How to Prepare for Your First Bikepacking Trip"
+title: "How to Prepare for Your First Bikepacking Trip 🚴🏼"
 lang: en
 ---